The Best Watches For Nurses

 You just pin it to your scrubs and it is ready to go at a moments notice.
 You just have to slip your hand under it and flip it up to read, then let it go when you are done!

 They come in packs of three, in case you lose one.
-Are super affordable and easy to use.
+They are super affordable and easy to clean, which is great for medical professionals .
 The silicone is easy to clean and the face easy to read with black markers and a long red second hand for taking vitals.
 The hands also have lume so are easy to read in the dark, another plus for those working night shift.

 5. Dakota Nurses Watch